zkrising/Tachi/docs/docs/game-support/client-impl.md

 # Client Implementation

-As you probably can expect, the client implementation is entirely
+As you probably can expect, the client implementation is entirely frontend-related stuff.

+This includes things like how to render score tables for this GPT, and how to colour in enums.

 ## Where do Client Implementations go?